 Let’s start with our own credit card processing feature (partially, because this is our blog and partially because it’s a really good price).

-With ZipBooks you can accept credit cards easily for 2.9% or 3.4% with AMEX.
+With ZipBooks you can accept credit cards or digital payments for 2.9%.
 Process payments domestically or internationally, and, the best part is, we help you with everything else you need to run a successful business.
 Invoicing, accounting, reporting, tracking time, recording contacts, and on and on.
 So, ZipBooks is pretty much the best.
 We think it’s the only one you need to check out on this list, but we’ll go ahead and give you all the options so you can compare.

 2Checkout is a company in Columbus, Ohio, and they’ve been around for almost a decade.
 They serve around 50,000 different merchants, are PCI compliant, and they claim to have the highest level of protection in the industry.